-- alertID: An ID uniquely identifying this alert.
+• alertID: An ID uniquely identifying this alert.
 It can also be used to execute a query against the Level 1 database as it existed when this alert was issued.

 - Level 1 database ID

 - Science Data:

-- The DIASource record that triggered the alert
+- The DIASource record that triggered the alert, as well as the filterName and programId of the corresponding Visit

 - The entire DIAObject (or SSObject) record

-- Previous 12 months of DIASource records